-Texas Government Code § 572.069 restricts a former state officer or employee of the TWC, who during the period of state service or employment, participated on behalf of a state agency in a procurement or
+Texas Government Code § 572.069 restricts a former state officer or employee of TWC, who during the period of state service or employment, participated on behalf of a state agency in a procurement or contract negotiation involving a person, from accepting employment from that person or business entity before the second anniversary of the date the contract is signed or the procurement is terminated or withdrawn.

-Additionally, Texas Government Code § 2252.901 prohibits the TWC from entering into a contract for consulting or professional services or into an employment contract with any individual who has previously been employed by the agency within the last twelve months.
+Additionally, Texas Government Code § 2252.901 prohibits TWC from entering into a contract for consulting or professional services or into an employment contract with any individual who has previously been employed by the agency within the last twelve months.
 The term "employment contract" includes a personal services contract regardless of whether performance of such a contract involves the traditional relationship of employer and employee.

 1.12.2.3.
-Permanent Restriction - Revolving Door #3
+Permanent Restriction: Revolving Door #3

 The third "revolving door" provision, Section 572.054(b) of the Texas Government Code, applies to Commissioners, the Executive Director, and employees who held a classification of pay group A17/B17 or above at the time they left the agency.
 The provision prohibits the employee from ever representing a person in a "particular matter," in which the employee was involved during his/her employment.
-This means a specific matter on which the individual worked when employed by the agency, such as an investigation or a specific case.
+This means a specific matter on which the individual worked while employed by the agency, such as an investigation or a specific case.
 The employee may represent others before the agency on like matters, but never on that specific matter.